Roy-Fokker/sdl3-gpu-minimal/ReadMe.md

 - [Instance Shapes](https://github.com/Roy-Fokker/sdl3-gpu-minimal/tree/6-instance-shapes): Slight tweak of previous, simple change to vertex shader and increase instance count in cpp.
 - [Basic Texture](https://github.com/Roy-Fokker/sdl3-gpu-minimal/tree/7-basic-texture): Load a texture with mipmaps and use it with previous.
 Change Sampler type with key 1-6.
 - [Instanced Cubes with depth testing](https://github.com/Roy-Fokker/sdl3-gpu-minimal/tree/8-instanced-cubes): Draw multiple textured cubes with perspective projection, with depth buffer testing.

+At this point code is refactored to move some of basic complexity out.
+- [Refactored Code](#): Same visually as before, but code is refactored into multiple files.
+- [Shader Grid](#): Draw a grid using shaders.

 ## References
 - <https://github.com/TheSpydog/SDL_gpu_examples> : my code is basically following this repo as example/source.
 But without "framework" portion so I can understand it better.